graphopedia-xyz/graphopedia/cartogram/index.md

 Map features are split from each other to emphasize the difference in size.

 ### The Dorling Cartogram
-Shapes such a circles, squares, or sexagons are used to mimic the features of a map.
+Shapes such circles, squares, or sexagons are used to mimic the features of a map.

 ## Alternatives
 1. [*Choropleth map*](/choropleth-map) uses colored areas to represent the measurement of a variable proportional to the colored area.

-2. [*Bubble map*](/bubble-map) represents data as scaled symbols overlappng a map without distorting the map features.
+2. [*Bubble map*](/bubble-map) represents data as scaled symbols overlapping a map without distorting the map features.

 3. [*Dot Distribution Map*](/dot-distribution-map) uses a dot symbol to represent a data point showing the distribution of values through the scatter pattern similar to a scatter plot.